ccmcdaniel/Kivy-Tic-Tac-Toe-Complete/README.md

 # Tic Tac Toe Front-End Demo

-This project is non-functional demonstration of Multi-Page Application implementation using the Tic-Tac-Toe app design we completed in the Intro to GUI Development chapter.
-Note that a later version of this will feature a full implementation.
+This project is a full demonstration of a MPA implemented using the MVC design model.

 ## Dependencies